Grumman F-14 Tomcat: Tomcat logo

 The Tomcat logo design came when Grumman's Director of Presentation Services, Dick Milligan, and one of his artists, Grumman employee Jim Rodriguez, were asked for a logo by Grumman's Director of Business Development and former Blue Angels No. 5 pilot, Norm Gandia.
-Per Rodriguez, "He asked me to draw a lifelike Tomcat wearing boxing gloves and trunks sporting a six-shooter on his left side; where the guns are located on the F-14, along with two tails."
-The Cat was drawn up after a tabby cat was sourced and used for photographs, and named "Tom".
+Per Rodriguez, "He asked me to draw a lifelike Tomcat wearing boxing gloves and trunks sporting a six-shooter on his left side, where the guns are located on the F-14, along with two tails."
+The cat was drawn up after a tabby cat was sourced, used for photographs, and named "Tom".
 The logo has gone through many variations, including one for the then–Imperial Iranian Air Force F-14, called "Ali-cat".
-The accompanying slogan "Anytime Baby!" was developed by Norm Gandia as a challenge to the U.S. Air Force's McDonnell Douglas F-15 Eagle.
+The accompanying slogan, "Anytime Baby!" was developed by Norm Gandia as a challenge to the U.S. Air Force's McDonnell Douglas F-15 Eagle.

 Notable appearances in media

 The Grumman F-14 Tomcat was central to the 1986 film Top Gun.
 The aviation-themed film was such a success in creating interest in naval aviation that the US Navy, which assisted with the film, set up recruitment desks outside some theaters.
 Producers paid the US Navy $886,000 as reimbursement for flight time of aircraft in the film with an F-14 billed at $7,600 per flight hour.
-The F-14 Tomcat was also featured in its 2022 sequel.
-Two F-14As of VF-84 from the USS Nimitz were featured in the 1980 film The Final Countdown, with four from the squadron in the 1996 release Executive Decision.
-Multiple F-14s are featured in the 2008 documentary "Speed and Angels", featuring the story of two young Navy officers working to achieve their dream of becoming F-14 fighter pilots.
+The F-14 Tomcat was also featured in the sequel, Top Gun: Maverick (2022).
+Two F-14As of VF-84 from USS Nimitz were featured in the 1980 film The Final Countdown, with four from the squadron in the 1996 release Executive Decision.
+Multiple F-14s are featured in the 2008 documentary Speed & Angels, featuring the story of two young Navy officers working to achieve their dream of becoming F-14 fighter pilots.
+The F-14 served as an inspiration for various fictional aircraft, most notably the Macross franchise's VF-1 Valkyrie, the TurboKat of SWAT Kats: The Radical Squadron also was featured in the anime japanese tv series AREA 88, and the Skystriker XP-14F from the G.I.
+Joe: A Real American Hero toyline.
+Actual F-14s were featured in the first episode of Macross Zero, the OVA prequel to Super Dimension Fortress Macross (adapted as Robotech in the US).